Stein Latent Optimization for Generative Adversarial Networks: Experiments

-The performances of our method was evaluated quantitatively in three aspects: (1) whether the model can learn distinct attributes and cluster real data (i.e., cluster assignment), (2) whether the overall data distribution $p(\mathbf{x}_r)$ can be estimated (i.e., unconditional data generation), and most importantly, (3) whether the data distribution for each attribute $p(\mathbf{x}_r|c)$ can be estimated (i.e., unsupervised conditional generation).
-Cluster assignment can be evaluated by clustering metrics, such as the adjusted Rand index (ARI) and normalized mutual information (NMI) \cite{clustergan}.
-Unconditional data generation can be measured using the Fr\'echet inception distance (FID) \cite{ttur}.
-For unsupervised conditional generation, it is important to account for intra-cluster diversity as well as quality of generated samples.
+The performance of our method was evaluated quantitatively in three aspects: (1) whether the model could learn distinct attributes and cluster real data (i.e., cluster assignment), which is evaluated using normalized mutual information (NMI) \citep{clustergan}, (2) whether the overall data distribution $p(\mathbf{x}_r)$ could be estimated (i.e., unconditional data generation), which is measured using the Fr\'echet inception distance (FID) \citep{ttur}, and, most importantly, (3) whether the data distribution for each attribute $p(\mathbf{x}_r|c)$ could be estimated (i.e., unsupervised conditional generation).

+For unsupervised conditional generation, it is important to account for intra-cluster diversity as well as the quality of the generated samples.
 We introduce a modified version of FID named intra-cluster Fr\'echet inception distance (ICFID) described in Algorithm \ref{alg:icfid}.
-We calculate FIDs between real data of each class and generated data from each latent code (a mixture component for DeLiGAN and SLOGAN, and a category for other methods).
+We calculate FIDs between the real data of each class and generated data from each latent code (a mixture component for DeLiGAN and SLOGAN, and a category for other methods).
 We then greedily match a latent code with a class of real data with the smallest FID.
-We define ICFID as the average FID between the matched pairs as a evaluation metric for unsupervised conditional generation.
+We define ICFID as the average FID between the matched pairs and use it as an evaluation metric for unsupervised conditional generation.
 ICFID additionally provides class-cluster assignment (i.e., which cluster is the closest to the class).